arpabet/beans/README.md

 ### Extend

 Beans Framework has method Extend to create inherited contexts whereas parent sees only own beans, extended context sees parent and own beans.
+The level of lookup determines the logic how deep we search beans in parent hierarchy.

 Example:
 ```